-Hurricanes and floods threaten not only homes, but treasured possessions: family heirlooms, photos, and other keepsakes.
-Even if these items are torn, tattered, and damp, they can probably still be saved if they are not contaminated with sewage or chemicals.
+As the threat of more large and devastating storms looms over the country's midsection, the survivors of the recent tornadoes begin the long journey of recovery.
+With homes demolished and lives upended, treasured possessions such as family heirlooms, photos, and other keepsakes become more cherished.
+Even if these items are torn, tattered, and damp, they may still be saved.
 The Heritage Emergency National Task Force, a coalition of 42 national organizations and federal agencies co-sponsored by FEMA and Heritage Preservation, offers these basic guidelines from professional conservators for individuals who are searching for, and finding, family treasures in the ruins: